 In spite of existing assets, transport services are limited, and the condition of transport infrastructure is deteriorating.
 This is largely due to unpredictable financial allocations and limited government capacity to support routine maintenance.
 Vanuatu’s placement on the Pacific Ring of Fire exposes it to heightened risk of natural disasters, and emphasizes the need to factor climate-resilient design into all transport sector development.

 Analysis of Socio-Economic Variables of the Transport Sector in Vanuatu

-2. National Policies and Strategies

-2.1 National Vision and Strategy and Plan for Socio-Economic Development

-National Sustainability Development Plan 2016 to 2030 (NSDP)

-The National Sustainability Development Plan (The People’ Plan) 2016 to 2030 has been built based on the Priorities and Action Agenda (PAA) 2006-2015 which set out national strategic priorities.
-It takes a three-pillar in which the second pillar is focused on the environment.
-Under this pillar, five policy objectives are identified: 1) Food and nutrition security, 2) Blue-Green economic growth, 3) Climate and disaster resilience, 4) Natural resource management, and 5) Ecosystems and biodiversity.

-Below there is a list of policy objectives that are related to the current study: